How Utilitarian Are OpenAI's Models Really? Replicating and Reinterpreting Pfeffer, Kr\"ugel, and Uhl (2025): Introduction

 \section{Introduction}

 Humans who deliberate rationally are more utilitarian in their judgment \parencite{greene2001,greene2013}.
 Is the same true for LLMs? \textcite{pfeffer2025} suggest so.
 They report that o1-mini, a reasoning model from OpenAI, produces ``decisively more utilitarian'' responses to trolley and footbridge dilemmas than the non-reasoning model GPT-4o.
-They interpret this as ``clear evidence'' that reasoning produces a ``utilitarian turn'' in LLMs.
+They interpret this as ``clear evidence for a systematic shift in ethical stances'' and float a hypothesis that I now examine in this paper: does ``the generation of logically smarter models have the side effect that they are more susceptible to the moral arithmetic of utilitarianism'' \parencite[5]{pfeffer2025}?